 Some temperature ranges for our CubeSat’s most crucial components are:

 1. The microfluidics chip, where the scientific experiment is going to take place would need to have a temperature of 30±2°C.

 2. CubeSat’s battery has an operational mode temperature range of 0–45°C, while if in a non-operational mode a range of -5–50°C.

 3. Most electronical components, such as PCBs, will have an operational mode temperature range of -40–85°C and a non-operational of -50–85°C.

 To successfully accomplish these temperature ranges a thermal control plan was made for each crucial component.
 Firstly, a heater will be attached under the microfluidics chip.
 A black coating, with high emissivity and high absorptivity, will also be added on the interior of the vessel.
 This will prevent the heat from leaving the vessel.
-Adding to that, will be applied to the exterior of the vessel, reducing heat income via conduction.
-As for the battery, again, a polymide insulated heater will be in contact with the battery.
+Adding to that, a structural plastic, Ultem, shall be placed on the internal conductive interfaces of the vessel, reducing the heat outcome via conduction.
+As for the battery, a polymide insulated heater will be in contact with the battery.
 Concerning the PCBs, their operational mode temperature range, being that wide, will be achieved with no extra thermal insulation.